apaschenko/lenka/README.md

                           // data between customizer calls, if necessary
                           // (see options.accumulator above).
   value: any              // Value of the current node in the original.
-  parent: CustomizerParams // Reference to parent node of the original.
+  parent: CustomizerParams   // Reference to the CustomizerParams
+                             // of parent node of the original.
                           // For the root node this is null.
   root: CustomizerParams  // Link to the CustomizerParams object of the
                           // root node